Molex to close Irish subsidiary in Shannon with loss of 500 jobs

 US multinational Molex is to close its Irish subsidiary in Shannon with the loss of up to 500 jobs in a major blow to the region.

-The company, one of the largest employers in the south west, manufactures electronic components for a range of industries.
+The company, one of the largest employers in the mid west, manufactures electronic and plastic components for a range of industries.

-It relies heavily on international sales and particularly on US trade with China, which is currently the subject of a damaging trade war and punitive tariffs.
+It relies heavily on international sales and particularly on US trade with China, which is currently the subject of a damaging trade war.

 The Illinois-based group said that following a review of the product lines manufactured at its Irish facility it had made the decision to close the plant by the end of 2020.
 The closure will take place in a series of phases, starting early next year.